MMANZANERO/jira-github-integration/README.md

 Store the `Authorization` value as a secure or hidden value in Jira Automation.

-> Do not write the GitHub token directly in this README or include it in an exported automation file.
+> Do not write the GitHub token directly, add it as a Secret.

 ### Custom data